European-XFEL/Karabo/doc/concepts/acknowledgement_service.rst

 ---------------------------------------------------------

 A recurring scenario for acknowledgements is to request control over a shared resource.
-This e.g. the case for the pump-probe lasers shared amongst two hutches.
+This is the case, for example, for the pump-probe lasers shared amongst two hutches.
 In such a scenario acknowledgments are used in conjunction with *client-locking*.
 The procedure is as follows: